 Students with a BSN, and students who have completed the bridge courses by studying full-time (7-9 credits per trimester), may complete the MSN degree within two (2) years.
 The MSN may be completed as a part-time option, based on the individualized plan of study.

-Practicum experiences are a part of the Administrative and Leadership and Education Tracks.
-These experiences include a variety of activities in collaboration with the advisor's recommendation, divided between two to three terms, or in the final trimester after preparatory course work completion.
+Practicum experiences are a part of the Administration and Leadership and Education Tracks.
+These experiences include a variety of activities in collaboration with the advisor’s recommendation, divided between two to three terms, or in the final trimester after preparatory course work completion.

 The FNP students are required to attend campus twice during the Advanced Health Assessment course.
 This includes a 5-day, on-campus Intensive experiences prior to the beginning of the Assessment course.
 Intensives will include instruction and evaluation of advanced physical assessment using simulation and task-trainers.
 In addition, an on-campus, 2-day check-off assessment examination will be required by all FNP students towards the end of the trimester, to pass the MSNP 535: Advanced Health Assessment course.